Home-office deductions for the 2020-2022 tax years

 The who, what and how of claiming expenses amid pandemic-related changes

-The Canada Revenue Agency (CRA) has issued new guidance on this area for the 2020 fiscal year.
+The Canada Revenue Agency (CRA) has issued guidance on this area for the 2020, 2021, and 2022 tax years.
 To help you navigate these changes, we have outlined the new guidance below.
-If you are an employee who works from home, consider whether these details are applicable to your 2020 income tax return with the assistance of a professional tax advisor.
+If you are an employee who works from home, consider whether these details are applicable to your income tax returns with the assistance of a professional tax advisor.

-The CRA provides two methods in which employees can claim eligible home-office expenses during 2020.
+The CRA provides two methods in which employees can claim eligible home-office expenses during 2020, 2021, or 2022.

 1. Temporary flat-rate method

-This method allows an eligible employee to claim $2 for each day worked from home (either full- or part-time) in 2020, with a maximum claim of $400 (i.e., 200 workdays).
+This method allows an eligible employee to claim $2 for each day worked from home (either full- or part-time), with a maximum claim of $400 (i.e., 200 workdays) in 2020 and a maximum claim of $500 (i.e., 250 workdays) in 2021 and 2022.
 It is important to highlight that workdays do not include days off, vacation days, sick leave days, or other leaves of absence.
-This method is simple as it does not require you as an employee to keep documents supporting your paid expenses, nor does it require the employer to sign any CRA declarations.
+This method is simple as it does not require you to keep documents supporting your paid expenses, nor does it require the employer to sign any CRA declarations.
 Each employed individual within a household can claim their own amount under the temporary flat-rate method.
-As an employee, you may still claim a deduction under the temporary flat rate method if some (but not all) of your expenses have been reimbursed by your employer.
+You may still claim a deduction under the temporary flat rate method if some (but not all) of your expenses have been reimbursed by your employer.

 2. Detailed method